Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 export default customTheme;
 ```

-In the custom theme above, we defined our fonts, colors and font weights.
+In the custom theme above, we defined our fonts, colors, and font weights.
 We can use these defined colors in our app like so `color="brand.yellow"`.

 Now you can add the following code to your `index.js` file